servo-cam/documentation/docs/source/software.rst

 ^^^^^^^^^^^^^^^^^

-When the application starts, the entire configuration is loaded from the **config.ini** file located in the application directory.
-The file is copied to the user's directory in the system and read from there.
-By modifying this file, you can change the startup parameters of the application.
+When the application starts, the entire configuration is loaded from the **config.ini** file located in the user home dir directory.
+The file is copied from app directory to the user's home directory in the system at first launch and then is readed from there.
+By modifying this file (in your home dir), you can change the startup parameters of the application.

 The file can be edited directly from the application - in the